 Using analytics, auditors can conduct a high-level analysis to determine if issues from past audits are reoccurring.
-Cursory investigations will disclose if previous agreed upon controls have been put into place, are effective or ineffective, and gain an overall understanding of how the business is performing.
+Cursory investigations will disclose if previously agreed-upon controls have been put into place, are effective or ineffective, and gain an overall understanding of how the business is performing.

 Field statistics, unexpected credit and/or debit balances, profit and loss, and other areas can be reviewed to determine where resources should be allocated.
 Simplified data-mining utilities such as Benford’s Law tests can be used to identify unusual patterns in the frequency of distribution of digits in a field.
 IDEA Version Nine includes new statistical analysis tools designed to test for fraud and data integrity issues.

 The information acquired at this phase of the audit can help the leadership team determine (and justify) where to audit based on the highest potential risk areas.
 By using analytics early in the lifecycle, auditors can help narrow the locations where audits should be conducted, save weeks of time and significantly reduce travel.
 More importantly, by using analytics, leadership now has the ability to focus on key risks in the process by looking at the data.

 Risk Assessment Phase: